Putin says Moscow could appeal Russia sports ban | The Japan Times

 PARIS/TORONTO – Russian President Vladimir Putin said on Monday that Moscow had grounds to appeal a decision by the World Anti-Doping Agency to bar Russia from major sporting events, a move he said violated the Olympic charter.

-Russia was banned from the world’s top sporting events for four years earlier on Monday, including the next summer and winter Olympics and the 2022 soccer World Cup, for tampering with doping tests.
+Russia was banned from the world’s top sporting events for four years earlier on Monday, including the 2020 Summer Olympics and the 2022 Winter Games and soccer’s 2022 World Cup, for tampering with doping tests.

+Russian athletes will be allowed to compete in major events only if they are not implicated in positive doping tests or if their data was not manipulated, according to the WADA ruling.

 Putin, who was speaking in Paris after talks with his Ukrainian counterpart, said Russia would analyze a decision he said smacked of politics and was not in the interest of sport.